robocomp/robocomp/README.md

 ## Requirements
-Make sure you have installed the following packages from the Ubuntu repository:
+Make sure you have installed the following packages from the Ubuntu repository (to copy and paste in a terminal use zash):

 ```bash
     sudo DEBIAN_FRONTEND=noninteractive apt-get update \